elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/Compile_rules_fwbldr.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/Compile_rules_fwbldr.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/Compile_rules_fwbldr.png" alt="Compile rules fwbldr Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1366" height="714" class="alignnone size-full wp-image-8260" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-Once you hit the &#8220;Compile&#8221; button you will be presented with available firewalls to compile:
+Once you hit the "Compile" button you will be presented with available firewalls to compile:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/Select_fw_to_compile.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/Select_fw_to_compile.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/Select_fw_to_compile.png" alt="Select fw to compile Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1135" height="406" class="alignnone size-full wp-image-8261" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-Select the only one you have and click &#8220;Next&#8221;, if the compile is successful you will see the following:
+Select the only one you have and click "Next", if the compile is successful you will see the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/Compile_succesful.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/Compile_succesful.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/Compile_succesful.png" alt="Compile succesful Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="1135" height="406" class="alignnone size-full wp-image-8263" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-You can click &#8220;Inspect Generated Files&#8221; and make sure the new **Rule 3** looks something like this:
+You can click "Inspect Generated Files" and make sure the new **Rule 3** looks something like this:

     # Rule 3 (global)
     #